Is Your Network Secure?

 - Threat intelligence sources

 - Upgrade paths to include future information feeds

 What should I look for in a next-generation firewall?

 The best next-generation firewalls deliver five core benefits to organizations, from SMBs to enterprises.
 Make sure your NGFW delivers:

 Breach prevention and advanced security

 The No. 1 job of a firewall should be to prevent breaches and keep your organization safe.
-But since preventive measures will never be 100 percent effective, your firewall should also have advanced capabilities to quickly detect advanced malware if it evades your front-line defences.
+But since preventive measures will never be 100 percent effective, your firewall should also have advanced capabilities to quickly detect advanced malware if it evades your front-line defence.
 Invest in a firewall with the following capabilities:

 - Prevention to stop attacks before they get inside

 - A best-of-breed next-generation IPS built-in to spot stealthy threats and stop them fast